Towards Data-driven LQR with Koopmanizing Flows: Data-driven LQR for Nonlinear Systems

 where $\bm{Q} \succeq 0$ and $\bm{R} \succ 0$ are user-defined parameters.
 Using the solution of \eqref{obj_opt_unconsFinal}, this optimal control problem can be approximated by the following LQR problem

 by expressing dynamics via the state-space model \eqref{eq:LTI full}.
-Due to the linear relation of immediate to lifted-state costs through $\bm{C}^{\top}\bm{Q}\bm{C}$ the resulting optimal control problem \eqref{eq:KLQR} aims at minimizing an equivalent cost functional.
+Due to the linear relation of immediate to lifted-state cost, the weight $\bm{C}^{\top}\bm{Q}\bm{C}$ in the resulting optimal control problem \eqref{eq:KLQR} aims at minimizing an equivalent cost functional.
 This allows for balancing control-energy with aggressiveness in physically relevant coordinates.
-Its solution delivers a linear feedback gain $\bm{K} \in \mathbb{R}^{m \times D}$ that defines a nonlinear optimal policy in original coordinates $\bm{u}=-\bm{K}\bm{\psi}(\bm{x})$.
+Its solution delivers a linear feedback gain $\bm{K} \in \mathbb{R}^{m \times D}$ that defines a nonlinear optimal policy in original coordinates $\bm{u}=-\bm{K}\bm{\psi}(\bm{x})$. {